The Australasian Digital Humanities Summer Institute

 Take a look at past programs for ideas.
 If you would like to propose a class, email Rachel Hendery with a topic, 1-2 paragraph description, timetabling preferences (e.g. half day, full day, multiple days) and some information about your experience teaching this topic.
 We will consider all proposals received and get in touch with instructors to confirm by the middle of the year.

 Help us organise an event!

 If your institution would like to host DH Downunder in a future year, please contact Rachel Hendery to discuss this.
-We are open to locations outside of Sydney.
+We are open to locations outside of NSW.
 Or if you would like to be a part of the planning and organisation committee, just get in touch.

 As one of our main concerns is to keep the event affordable for students and early career researchers, we are always looking for sponsors.
 Get in touch with Rachel Hendery to talk about sponsorship options and the benefits for your organisation.

 In 2016 DH Downunder was run by Rachel Hendery and Jason Ensor, and held at the Bankstown campus of Western Sydney University.

 In 2017 DH Downunder was run by Rachel Hendery (Western Sydney University), Jason Ensor (Western Sydney University), Justine Humphry (Sydney University) and Jonathon Hutchinson (Sydney University) and held at Sydney University in the John Woolley Building.

 In 2018 DH Downunder was run by Rachel Hendery (Western Sydney University), Justine Humphry (Sydney University) and Jonathon Hutchinson (Sydney University) and held at Sydney University in the Quadrangle Building.
 A DH Pathways event was held on the Friday, run by the Tinker / HASS DEVL infrastructure project.